hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Takes an id (HuBMAP id or UUID) for a collection and a list of dataset uuid's and connects each datset to the collection.
 The collection is then returned </td></tr>
 <tr><td rowspan="4">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr><tr><td rowspan="2">list_of_datasets</td><td>Optional: No</td></tr><tr><td>Type: List</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs an instance of the class Collection corresponding to the given id</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The add datasets to collection method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Read group, only entities that are public will be returned and both the collection and each of the datasets must be public, otherwise an exception will be raised </td></tr>

 </table>